peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

     public PeterO.ExtendedFloat Reduce(
         PeterO.PrecisionContext ctx);

 Removes trailing zeros from this object's mantissa.
-For example, 1.000 becomes 1.
-If this object's value is 0, changes the exponent to 0.
+For example, 1.000 becomes 1.If this object's value is 0, changes the exponent to 0.
 (This is unlike the behavior in Java's BigDecimal method "stripTrailingZeros" in Java 7 and earlier.)

 <b>Parameters:</b>